2021 anti-Pakistan protests: Protests

 In July 2021, protestors protested in front of the Pakistan Embassy in Sweden and alleged Pakistan of involvement in the war in Afghanistan.

-On 1 August, Afghans protested against Pakistan in front of the Pakistani Consulate in Frankfurt city, Germany over Pakistan's policy towards Afghanistan.
+On 1 August, Afghans protested against Pakistan in front of the Pakistani Consulate in Frankfurt, Germany, over Pakistan's policy towards Afghanistan.
 The protestors chanted anti-Pakistani slogans.

 On 2 August, hundreds of Afghans protested in Canada and France against Pakistan’s and Iran’s interferences in Afghanistan.

 On 11 August, Afghan diaspora in Vienna protested against Pakistan's "proxy war" in Afghanistan and urged UN to take action against Pakistan.
 Similar protests were also seen in front of Pakistan's embassy in Washington D.C.

 On 20 August, Afghan Americans in Denver, Colorado rallied in support of Afghans who were stuck in Afghanistan and protested to raise awareness about the humanitarian crisis in Afghanistan.
 Some protestors also called for sanctions against Pakistan.

 On 21 August, it was reported that 194 Afghan nationals were arrested in Peshawar, Pakistan, on the charges of rioting and anti-Pakistan slogans on 19 August.

 On 29 August, almost 800 people protested in front of the Greek Parliament in Athens, blaming Pakistan for the deteriorating situation in Afghanistan.
 Protestors shouted slogans such as "Who killed Afghanistan- Pakistan Pakistan" and "Pakistan supports terrorists".
 This rally later marched to the US Embassy.

 On 30 August, Indian-American protestors in Houston, Texas raised anti-Pakistan slogans to protest against its support for Taliban.

 On 31 August, Afghans living in Belgium protested and shouted slogans against Pakistan.
 The protestors comprising the Afghan diaspora also called for support from the global community.

 On 7 September, protest against Pakistan took place in Parwan Province, Afghanistan.
 A young boy who participated in the protest was reportedly killed by Taliban.